Why are you feeling disconnected and 18 things you can do to reconnect

 4. Practice positive reframing and positive affirmations

-Reversing negative thinking patterns and replacing them with positive ones can help us feel happier, more optimistic, and less likely to be engaged in pessimistic thoughts.
+Reversing negative thinking patterns and replacing them with positive ones can help us feel happier, more optimistic.
 Such a shift from a negative to positive perspective is called “positive reframing”.

-Try to challenge yourself to always consider that there may be another way of looking at things.
-When you notice negative thoughts entering your mind, try to stop them before they tempt you into ruminating.
+• Challenge yourself to try another way of looking at things.
+When you notice negative thoughts entering your mind, try to stop or divert them to another topic.

-This can be difficult at first, but with some perseverance and practice, it will become easier and more automatic over time.
-Making this conscious effort not only shifts your viewpoint in the short term but also trains your brain for an optimistic and positive mindset.
+This can be difficult at first, but with some practice, it will become easier and more automatic over time.
+It not only shifts your viewpoint in the short term but trains your brain for an optimistic and positive mindset.

 You can also use affirmations – positive statements that encourage an optimistic mindset.
-You may choose to use positive affirmations to motivate yourself, encourage positive changes in your life, or boost your self-esteem.
+They can help you motivate yourself, encourage positive changes in your life, or boost your self-esteem.

-If you often get caught up in negative self-talk and focus on negative outcomes, affirmations can help you overcome these subconscious patterns and allow you to maintain control over your feelings.
+If you often get caught up in negative self-talk and focus on negative outcomes, affirmations can help you control your feelings.

-It is recommended to use affirmations every day and whenever you need a boost of positivity.
-Practising positive affirmations can be very simple – all you have to do is choose a positive phrase and repeat it to yourself.
+• Practising positive affirmations can be very simple – just choose a positive phrase and repeat it to yourself.

 5. Surround yourself with optimists

 Research has shown that happiness depends on the happiness of others with whom we are connected.
-If one person is positive about a situation, others are likely to feel positive as well.
+If one person is optimistic about a situation, others are likely to feel positive as well.

-On the contrary, being surrounded by more pessimistic people increases the chances that their pessimism will affect us as well.
+On the contrary, being surrounded by more pessimistic people increases the chances that their pessimism will also affect us.

 6. Smile